Ratakor/quand/README.md

 # For events that happen once a week:
 # The name of each day depends on your locale
-Mon, don't forget to update with pacman -Syyu
-Fri, it's friday!
+Mon, don't forget to update with emerge -uDN @world Fri, it's friday!

 # Use a star for events that happen once a year: